kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 > note "NOTE"
 >
 > When a VM is started, a calculation has been already performed indicating if the VM is live-migratable or not.
 This information is stored in the `VMI.status.conditions`.
-Currently most of the calculation is based on the `Access Mode` for the VMI volumes but can be based on multiple parameters.
+Currently, most of the calculation is based on the `Access Mode` for the VMI volumes but can be based on multiple parameters.
 For example:
 >
 > ```yaml
 > Status: